LS-Instruments/MVC-Actors/README.md

 * **4	Minimized** - Opens the front panel window as minimized.
 * **5	Maximized** - Opens the front panel window as maximized.

+### Warnings

+#### 512106: The view hierarchy level doesn't exist.
+Check the View class hierarchy.

+This warning is thrown by the **Read View FP and VI Refs.vi** method, when trying to obtain the the FP and VI references of a **GUI View** at a non-existing class hierarchy.

 ## The "GUI Container.lvclass" Class
 The actor **GUI Container** is in a subclass of the **GUI View** that adds all the infrastructure required to contain GUI Views in subpanels.
 Once **GUI Views** are contained in a certain **GUI Container** their management is done through the methods provided by the **GUI Container**.
 Subpanels are defined in the **GUI Container**'s **Actor Core.vi** by explicitly storing their references in the actor by means of an appropriate method and are referenced by their label name. **GUI Views** are instead referenced by their name as of their definition in the corresponding controller.
 For each contained **GUI View** the **GUI Container** provides all the front panel management functionality provided by the **GUI View** plus:
 * adding and removing **GUI Views**